-Healthcare cybersecurity concerns continue to rise.
-Becker’s Health IT finds that reported healthcare breaches increased by 19 percent from 2020 to 2021, from 758 to 905, and the number of people whose protected health information was exposed due to a data breach increased by 10 percent in 22 U.S. states.
+Healthcare cybersecurity continues to be a critical concern.
+Per the latest stats reported by the Department of Health and Human Services’ Office for Civil Rights (OCR) on November 17, 2023, between January 1 and October 31, more than 82.6 million healthcare records were exposed or impermissibly disclosed, and more than 100 million records were breached to date.
 In response to these trends, healthcare organizations are increasing their cybersecurity spending.
 Allied Market Research reports that the healthcare cybersecurity market will grow from $12.85 billion in 2020 to $57.25 billion in 2030, a 16.3% CAGR.
-And some of that spend will be on Security as a Service solutions.
+And some of that spending will be on Security as a Service solutions.

 Security as a Service Drivers in the Healthcare Vertical

-Mike Nobers, Director, Global Channel Sales for Infosec, says there are several reasons healthcare providers, from large healthcare systems to small physicians’ practices, are outsourcing cybersecurity.
-“Security isn’t a healthcare provider’s primary focus.
-Their job is to take care of people.
-So they look to managed security service providers (MSSPs) to be security experts,” he says.
-An MSSP can function as a healthcare organization’s virtual CISO, using their knowledge of the threat landscape, the range of available security products, and experience working with other clients to deploy the best solutions to protect them.
+There are several reasons healthcare providers, from large healthcare systems to small physicians’ practices, are outsourcing cybersecurity.
+First, because their primary focus is patient care, not IT and cybersecurity, they seek experts, like managed security service providers (MSSPs), to handle security.
+An MSSP can function as a healthcare organization’s virtual CISO, using its knowledge of the threat landscape, the range of available security products, and experience working with other clients to deploy the best solutions to protect them.

 Other factors in a healthcare provider’s decision to outsource IT security could include:

 - Budget: Healthcare organizations are constantly trying to make the best use of their resources.
-Using an MSSP’s services can be cost-effective to address cybersecurity rather than hiring in-house staff.
+Using an MSSP’s services can be cost-effective in addressing cybersecurity rather than hiring in-house staff.

 - IT security talent shortage: If a healthcare organization does choose to hire security professionals, the next hurdle is finding them.
 The IT talent shortage, especially in security, continues, and demand far exceeds supply.

-- Support as they scale: Hospital acquisitions are common, but, from a security standpoint, they require new ways to manage solutions.
-Nobers says, “It may be easier to have a provider take on the project and standardize security protocols.”
+- Support as they scale: Hospital acquisitions are common, but from a security standpoint, they require new ways to manage solutions.
+Having a provider take on the project and standardize security protocols is easier.

 Step One: Educate Yourself and Your Team

-There’s little doubt that there is a market for Security as a Service in healthcare and other verticals, but it’s not always clear how to build a compelling offering.
-Nobers says MSPs often come to Infosec looking for advice on how to begin.
-“They know they’ve lost business or will lose business if they don’t know the nuts and bolts of security,” he says.
-“The first step is to learn.”
+There’s little doubt that there is a market for Security as a Service in healthcare and other verticals, but it’s not always straightforward how to build a compelling offering.
+MSPs know they could lose business if they don’t know the ins and outs of security, but they may not know where to begin.

-MSPs need to expand their focus on firewalls and antivirus to address a broader scope, including managing cloud security, mobile devices, and applications.
+MSPs must expand their focus on firewalls and antivirus to address a broader scope, including managing cloud security, mobile devices, and applications.
 They also need to raise users’ security awareness.

-Although partnering with a vendor can provide you and your team with opportunities to learn, Nobers says a vendor may teach around their products, giving you only a limited view of the security space.
-So it’s vital to take a broader perspective and learn about all available security solutions.
+Although partnering with a vendor can provide you and your team opportunities to learn, a vendor may teach around their products, giving you only a limited view of the security space.
+Taking a broader perspective and learning about all available security solutions is vital.

-Nobers says MSPs have busy schedules and may struggle to find the time for security education and research.
-However, he points out that self-paced online courses are available, and they’re well worth the time.
-“If a team member is in a meeting with a client who asks about security, and they respond that your company doesn’t have the expertise to quote the project, you’re already disqualified,” he points out.
+MSPs have busy schedules and may struggle to find the time for security education and research.
+However, self-paced online courses are available and are well worth the time.
+In addition, educating your team can ensure that if a client asks a security question, your staff can answer it rather than losing the customer’s trust and, possibly, their business.

 Encouraging your team to expand their expertise in security may also provide your business with the benefits of keeping employees engaged and improving employee retention.